PerseusArkouda/modscripts/README.md

 + moddownloader and modunpacker can run independently.
 + modchecker requires both of the above.
 + You can either run with arguments: ./scriptname appid modid1 modid2 modid3 (etc...) or by setting up mods.conf.
++ If you use them without mods.conf, define the correct path variables at the top of the scripts.
 + Errors are both printed in console and logged in logs dir.

 (Read inside the scripts for more info)